Q.1. Prove that the equation y = a sin wt does not satisfy the wave equation and hence it does not represent a wave.

 Q.4.
 A travelling wave pulse is given by,

 Here, x and y are in metre and t in second.
 In which direction and with what velocity is the pulse propagating?
 What is the amplitude of the pulse?

 Sol.
 Since the coefficient of t and x are opposite signs, the wave is travelling along negative x-direction.
 Further,

 Speed of wave =

 = 10/5 = 2m

-Sol: Since, wave is travelling along positive x-direction.
-Hence, coefficient of t and coefficient of x should have opposite signs.
+Sol.
+Since the wave is travelling along positive x-direction.
+Hence, the coefficient of t and coefficient of x should have opposite signs.
 Further

 ∴ Coefficient of t = 2 (coefficient of x) = 2 x 1 = 2 SI units.